 The Banixx products will not sting, will not burn, and will not irritate; they provide soothing relief while battling infections, bacteria, fungus, and aid in the recovery of a myriad of skin issues.

 Case Study: Horse Severe Attack / Laceration / Injury

 A quarter horse gelding presented with a full-thickness laceration (13.1 cm by 4.5 cm) caused by a severe attack by another horse.
 Due to the size of the wound, no stitches could be applied (photo on left).

 Banixx spray was applied twice daily.
 After 22 days of Banixx applications, the wound had completely closed on this horse with only a thin white scar remaining (photo on right).
 The horse was stabled during the day to prevent sun damage to the exposed, unprotected skin.

 Banixx was the only product used (prescription or non-prescription) for this infected wound.
 New, healthy tissue growth was quick, and no secondary infections occurred.
-Find Banixx near you or buy online.
+Buy Banixx or buy online.